Why read to young children?

 - Teaches children about new topics such as shapes, colors, animals, positions of objects, etc.

 When I was pregnant, I bought several Dr. Seuss hardcover books.
 Rookie mistake…do not buy paper books for infants or toddlers.
 Infants and toddlers are so rough, paper books just can’t hang.
-So my advice, make sure it’s a board book!
+So my advice, make sure it’s a board or fabric/crinkle book.

 - Read when they’re in a good mood